MathBunny/slope-fields-generator/README.md

 ##Purpose
 This Android app generates a slope field for a differential equation (first-order).
-This app is intended for university students studying Calculus II or differentials.
+This app is intended for university students studying Calculus II or taking differential courses.

 ##Features
 * Parses any expression including trignometric functions and constants with exp4j (Dijkstra Shunting-Yard Algorithm)